pasqal-io/qadence/docs/api/ml_tools.md

 ## ML Tools

-This module implements Trainer class for torch Modules and QuantumModel.
-It also implements the QNN class and callbacks that can be used with the trainer module.
+This module implements a `Trainer` class for torch `Modules` and `QuantumModel`.
+It also implements the `QNN` class and callbacks that can be used with the trainer module.

 ### ::: qadence.ml_tools.trainer